Tsenda Dorji: Club career

 In 2017, Tsenda joined Thimphu FC after playing in various local tournaments.
 In the 2018 Chancellor's Cup, Tsenda represented Penchhas FC.
 He scored in the final, coming in a 3–5 defeat to Sherubtse College FC.

 Tsenda came to prominence while playing for Transport United at the 2022 BFF President's Cup.
 He received Nu 50,000 for being both the Most Valuable Player and the top scorer of the tournament, as his team clinched the trophy.

 On 14 September 2023, Tsenda scored his 50th goal for Transport United during a 5–2 victory over BFF Academy in the 2023 Bhutan Premier League.

 International career

-On 4 September 2019, Tsenda made his debut for the Bhutan national team, in the 2018 SAFF Championship against Bangladesh.
+Tsenda made his debut for the Bhutan national team, in the 2018 SAFF Championship against Bangladesh.
 In 2023, he was selected in the team for the Prime Minister's Three Nations Cup, in Nepal.
 However, was unable to play due to an injury.
 He was later included in the team for the 2023 SAFF Championship.